sridharsabarish/yocto/Exercises/exercise2.md

 # Exercise 2: Make

 ## Objective:

-- You're given a make file, some of whose target won't compile.
+- Make Make Make again.
+- The makefile has some targets, some of which wouldn't compile.
+This is a mess.

 - The goal of this exercise is to solve those errors and get the code to compile.

 ## Areas's Touched